 The advantages of redeemable preference shares are as follows-

-- Redeemable preferential shares often provide exit opportunities for the venture capital funds who are provided with a predetermined exit option at a predetermined time and predetermined price point.
+- Redeemable preferential shares often provide exit opportunities for venture capital funds, which are provided with a predetermined exit option at a predetermined time and predetermined price point.

 Disadvantages of Redeemable Preference Shares